mbsim-env/build/README.md

 To run it using Docker the following needs to be done once.

 1. Install Docker.
 Please look on [Docker](https://www.docker.com/) or your Linux distribution how to do this.
-On Linux it is also recommended to enable Docker via "sudo".
+On Linux it is also recommended to enable Docker via "sudo" (It's even required to run the scripts of this repo as a none-privileged user).
 2. Clone or download this repository to your preferred directory (`<mypath>`) which should have enough space to hold all your MBSim-Env models and data.
 3. Configure your shell to add `<mypath>/build/docker/runScripts` to your `PATH`.
 This is not really required but recommended.
-4. Download the Docker image [mbsimenv/mbsim-env-run](https://hub.docker.com/r/mbsimenv/mbsim-env-run/) using the command `sudo docker pull mbsimenv/mbsim-env-run`.

 You are done.
 Now start the GUI of MBSim by running `mbsimgui` in the above configured shell.
+Note that this will take a long time if started the first time since a large Docker image is downloaded.
 All other MBSim-Env commands like `mbsimxml`, `openmbv` or `h5plotserie` are also available.

 ### Building and Running MBSim-Env Tools as a Developer